MEET

 Geospatial Health Director

 Max is an undergraduate at Stanford University from St. Louis, Missouri, majoring in Human Biology.
-He is passionate about using geospatial analysis to address health inequities.
-His current work combines whole-genome sequencing and geospatial analysis to study tuberculosis phylogeography in Latin America.
-Max also leads the Stanford Undergraduate Global Health Club, where he launched a Mapathon initiative that has mapped over 4,000 buildings in Sub-Saharan Africa and built collaborations with Partners in Health, the Bay Area Global Health Alliance, and local health agencies.
+He uses geospatial analysis to address health inequities, combining whole-genome sequencing and geospatial methods to study tuberculosis phylogeography in Latin America.
+He also leads the Stanford Undergraduate Global Health Club, where he launched a Mapathon initiative mapping over 4,000 buildings in Sub-Saharan Africa and building collaborations with Partners in Health, the Bay Area Global Health Alliance, and local health agencies.

 Anisha Hadimani